Skip to main content

 Form elements are essential for most studies to capture user responses. reVISit provides rich form elements, such as slides, check-boxes, text fields, etc, so that you can efficiently design your forms.

 This tutorial does not give a comprehensive introduction into all form elements.
-For this, refer to the demo and the reference, shown below:
+For this, refer to the demo and other links in the relevant links panel.
+Instead, we introduce some high-level principles that apply to all form elements.

 Principles